fleetdm/fleet/docs/Configuration/yaml-files.md

 The `software` section allows you to configure packages and Apple App Store apps that you want to install on your hosts.

+Currently, managing [Fleet-maintained apps](https://fleetdm.com/guides/install-fleet-maintained-apps-on-macos-hosts) is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).

 - `packages` is a list of paths to custom packages (.pkg, .msi, .exe, .rpm, or .deb).
 - `app_store_apps` is a list of Apple App Store apps.

+Currently, all supported platforms for App Store apps are added.
+For example, when you add [Bear](https://apps.apple.com/us/app/bear-markdown-notes/id1016366447) (supported on iOS and iPadOS) both the iOS and iPadOS apps will be added to your software that's available to install in Fleet.
+Specifying specific platforms is only supported using Fleet's UI or [API](https://fleetdm.com/docs/rest-api/rest-api) (YAML coming soon).

 #### Example